 Freshwater Tank

 The freshwater tank is a storage tank that holds the freshwater used on the RV.
-The water flows through the RV’s plumbing system on the occasions that municipal water is unavailable.
+The water flows through the RV’s plumbing system when municipal water is unavailable.

-Each of these 3 tanks is kept separated and they all require adequate maintenance for efficient function.
+Each of these three tanks is kept separate, requiring adequate maintenance for efficient function.

 What size should an RV Holding Tank be?

 This also goes for the freshwater tank.
-Imagine being in the middle of nowhere only to discover that you are almost out of freshwater.
+Imagine being in the middle of nowhere only to discover you are almost out of fresh water.
 That can be quite a disturbing realization.

-In either of these situations, you have no other choice but to pack everything up and locate the nearest municipal sewer to dump your wastewater.
-Additionally, you will have to search for the closest water hook-up so you can refill the fresh water tank.
+In either of these situations, you must pack everything up and locate the nearest municipal sewer to dump your wastewater.
+Additionally, you will have to search for the closest water hook-up to refill the fresh water tank.

 The best way to avoid the above scenarios would be to ensure that your RV has a suitable holding tank that meets your specifications.
 When it comes to a typical RV holding tank’s size, the actual size depends on the size of the RV and the occupants.

-It is possible to find 15-gallon black water tanks, a minimum of 32 gallons for greywater, but as said earlier, the size of the holding tank should correlate with the size of the RV.
+It is possible to find 15-gallon black water tanks, a minimum of 32 gallons for greywater, but as said earlier, the holding tank size should correlate with the size of the RV.

-Is there a way to tell when the holding tank is at full capacity?
+Is there a way to tell when the holding tank is at total capacity?

-The majority of RVs sold have a built-in system that enables you to know the exact capacity of every holding tank.
+Most RVs sold have a built-in system that lets you know the exact capacity of every holding tank.
 This is a feature that is typically found in newer RV models.
-When it comes to smaller and older RVs, a backed-up toilet might be the sign that the tank is at full capacity.
+Regarding smaller and older RVs, a backed-up toilet might indicate that the tank is at total capacity.

 9 Best RV Holding Tanks

-Seeing as we have been able to cover the basics surrounding what a holding tank is and why it is necessary, it is time to have a look at 9 of the very best holding tanks available for sale today.
+As we have covered the basics surrounding what a holding tank is and why it is necessary, it is time to look at 9 of the very best holding tanks available for sale today.

-There is one thing to note, however, is that RVs usually have built-in tanks but if you require extra support for your RV or your RV does not have a holding tank, then purchasing a portable tank should be something that you do.
+One thing to note, however, is that RVs usually have built-in tanks, but if you require extra support for your RV or your RV does not have a holding tank, then purchasing a portable tank should be something you do.

 Barker (27844) Tote Tank

-This Barker Tote Tank is clear evidence that the Baker brand is synonymous with great quality products.
-It has a 32-gallon storage capacity, ensuring that storage is never going to be a problem.
+This Barker Tote Tank proves the Baker brand is synonymous with great quality products.
+It has a 32-gallon storage capacity, ensuring that storage will never be a problem.

-The 27844 like the other Barker product on this list has embedded zin and aluminum plates in its housing, ensuring that it is rust free, light, and yet sturdy.
-The 27844 comes with a 5 feet sewer hose and bayonet fittings.
+The 27844, like the other Barker product on this list, has embedded zin and aluminum plates in its housing, ensuring that it is rust-free, light, and yet sturdy.
+The 27844 comes with a 5-foot sewer hose and bayonet fittings.

 Tote-N-Store 20129 Portable Transport 4 Wheeler

-This holding tank is perhaps the largest on this list when it comes to storage capacity.
+This holding tank is perhaps the largest on this list regarding storage capacity.
 Thanks to its massive 38 gallons, you are bound to have no problems using this tank.

-A great feature of this tank apart from its size is its ability to rapidly drain.
+Apart from its size, a great feature of this tank is its ability to drain rapidly.
 It takes just a couple of minutes for the tank to be empty.
 Tote N Store has designed this tank to be drained seamlessly without lifting.

-When it comes to additional accessories, you are not left out with this tank.
-It comes with a 3 inch and ¾ inch garden hose, as well as a straight hose adapter measuring 3 inches.
+Regarding additional accessories, you are not left out with this tank.
+It has a 3-inch and ¾ inch garden hose and a straight hose adapter measuring 3 inches.

 Tote-N-Store 25609 Portable Transport

-This Tote N Store tank is another great tank that comes with a decent amount of storage capacity.
+This Tote N Store tank is another excellent tank that comes with a decent amount of storage capacity.
 The tank is capable of storing a maximum of 32 gallons.
-It comes with rubber wheels which make portability smooth and also help reduce the noise level typically associated with transport.
+It comes with rubber wheels, which make portability smooth and also help reduce the noise level typically associated with transport.

-When you get this tank, you get quite a lot of extra accessories such as a hose clamp, drain hose, adapter, a 15-inch garden hose, and a garden hose cap.
-Every one of these accessories can prove useful when it is time to drain the tank.
+When you get this tank, you get many extra accessories, such as a hose clamp, drain hose, adapter, a 15-inch garden hose, and a garden hose cap.
+Every one of these accessories can prove helpful when it is time to drain the tank.

 SmartTote Portable RV Waste Tote Tank

-This SmartTote tank is perfect for those that travel alone on their RV.
-This is because it has a storage capacity of just 12 gallons ensuring that it is perfectly suited to those looking for a small tank.
+This SmartTote tank is perfect for those who travel alone in their RV.
+This is because it has a storage capacity of just 12 gallons, ensuring it is ideally suited to those looking for a small tank.

-While the SmartTote may be smaller than the tanks on this list, it does not suffer when it comes to quality.
-It has been constructed with polypropylene ensuring that the tank remains sturdy.
-When it comes to portability, this tank comes with a tow bracket and rubber wheels.
+While the SmartTote may be smaller than the tanks on this list, it does not suffer regarding quality.
+It has been constructed with polypropylene, ensuring that the tank remains sturdy.
+Regarding portability, this tank comes with a tow bracket and rubber wheels.

 Thetford SmartTote2 RV Waste Tank

-This tank has a rugged structure with sturdy wheels and body rounding up its heavy-duty design.
+This tank has a rugged structure, sturdy wheels, and a body rounding up its heavy-duty design.
 This is a tank that has been created to last quite a while.
 The Thetford comes with a gauge that stops you from overfilling the tank.

-When it comes to portability, its 4 wheels make moving it a breeze.
-The tank can be easily drained thanks to the bayonet fitted sturdy hose.
+Regarding portability, its four wheels make moving it a breeze.
+The tank can be quickly drained thanks to the bayonet-fitted sturdy hose.

 Camco Rhino (39002) Tote Tank

-The Camco Rhino Tank has been designed to be heavy-duty and it has a completely sealed design making it one of the very best holding tanks available for purchase.
-As with the majority of tanks on here, the Camco tote tank is already assembled and is ready for use.
+The Camco Rhino Tank has been designed to be heavy-duty and has a completely sealed design, making it one of the very best holding tanks available for purchase.
+As with most tanks here, the Camco tote tank is already assembled and ready for use.

 Additionally, a kit consisting of storage, maintenance, and cleaning accessories is included with it.
-The Rhino tank has been fabricated from UV stabilized, high-density polyethylene ensuring that it is able to survive the most grueling weather conditions.
+The Rhino tank has been fabricated from UV-stabilized, high-density polyethylene, ensuring it can survive the most grueling weather conditions.
 In addition to that, it comes with a 21-gallon storage capacity.

 Alpha Systems Holding Tank VB22548H

-This Alpha Systems tank has been created to be extremely durable.
-It also ranks as one of the tanks with the largest storage capacity on this list with it able to hold 33 gallons.
-The tank has been designed to meet international standards and one of its outstanding features is its versatility.
+This Alpha Systems tank has been created to be highly durable.
+It also ranks as one of the tanks with the largest storage capacity on this list, which can hold 33 gallons.
+The tank has been designed to meet international standards, and one of its outstanding features is its versatility.

-This tank is able to be attached to just about any RV type.
-It can also be used for either grey water or black water, as long as your preference is met.
+This tank can be attached to just about any RV type.
+It can also be used for grey or black water, as long as your preference is met.

 Barker (31342) Tote Tank

 The reasoning behind this is to prevent foul odor.
-Its frame is constructed with embedded aluminum which makes it easier and lighter to transport.
-Additionally, maneuvering the tank is quite easy thanks to its extremely large rubber constructed wheels and sturdy tow handle.
+Its frame is constructed with embedded aluminum, which makes it easier and lighter to transport.
+Additionally, maneuvering the tank is easy thanks to its vast rubber-constructed wheels and sturdy tow handle.
 The tank has been pre-assembled and can be used instantly.
-It comes with a 5-foot sewer hose as well as a 3-inch sewer valve.
+It comes with a 5-foot sewer hose and a 3-inch sewer valve.

 Tote-N-Store 20123 Portable Waste Transport 4-Wheeler

-The Tote N Store Tank has been constructed with a compact design that is still able to provide quite a bit of storage.
-It has a storage capacity of around 25 gallons, making it one of the smaller sized tanks on this list.
+The Tote N Store Tank has been constructed with a compact design that can still provide much storage.
+It has a storage capacity of around 25 gallons, making it one of the smaller-sized tanks on this list.

 It weighs just 39 pounds when empty.
-It has been designed to have a low profile, which with its very long tow handle makes it easier to move around.
-Its portability has obviously considered given that it also has rubber wheels on it.
-This tank has been pre-assembled so it is available for use almost instantaneously.
+It has been designed to have a low profile, which, with its very long tow handle, makes it easier to move around.
+Its portability is considered, given that it also has rubber wheels.
+This tank has been pre-assembled, making it available for use almost instantaneously.

 It also comes with engineered vents to allow seamless filling.
-A standout feature of this tank is the fact that it has an indicator system which enables you to seamlessly oversee the tank’s capacity.
+A standout feature of this tank is the fact that it has an indicator system that enables you to oversee the tank’s capacity seamlessly.

 Conclusion

-After reading this article, it should be much easier to figure out not only what the typical RV holding tank size is, but also just how important a role capacity plays in selecting a tank.
-The most important thing to do is to assess your preferences and needs when purchasing a holding tank.
+After reading this article, it should be much easier to figure out the typical RV holding tank size and its vital capacity in selecting a tank.
+The most important thing to do is to assess your preferences and needs when purchasing a holding tank or RV.